zinzy/zinzy.website-v3/content/page/biblical-summer-reads-2025.md

 ### Theme 1: "Christianity" as a practice of subversion

 I love the Beatitudes because they show me Jesus in optima forma: the simple rhythm, the humanness of his imagery, the subversion, the "_you_ figure it out". _That_ is what keeps me showing up to learn from him.
 When I first "landed" in his spirituality, it was in reading Matthew 5:8: "Blessed are the pure in heart, for they will see God".
-Sanctimony and the evangelical tone of the word "pure" aside, something clicked that day: whenever I come up for air, when my ego rests for a moment, when distractions evaporate, that's where I can see the world for what it _really_ see it, God for what God really is.
+Sanctimony and the evangelical tone of the word "pure" aside, something clicked that day: whenever I come up for air, when my ego rests for a moment, when distractions evaporate, that's where I can see the world for what it _really_ is, God for what God really is.
 I was thinking about this last Sunday, sitting in your church, staring at those gold letters on the back wall.
 Here are a few things that I believe tie together the concept of subversion, which is why I call myself a student of Jesus.

 #### A song: